 - If you haven’t changed the oil in a while or you use different viscosities during different seasons, do an oil change so you’ve got clean oil and a clean filter installed.

-- Scan and document all trouble codes stored in the ECM and check your freeze-frame data to verify when the code was first set.
+- Scan and document all trouble codes, here's a great one we use daily, that's stored in the ECM and check your freeze-frame data to verify when the code was first set.

 - Clear the OBD-II fault codes and retest the vehicle to see if the P0011 code recurs.